 MUS 544 Analytical Techniques.
 (3 Hours) Techniques of analysis of style and structure of music from all periods of music history.
-Analytical concepts in learning teaching and performing music in learning, teaching, and performing music.
+Analytical concepts in learning, teaching, and performing music.

+MUS 545 Pedagogy of Theory.
+(3 Hours) Teaching

 MUS 545 Pedagogy of Theory.
 (3 Hours) Teaching materials, text, classroom procedure, methods, and sequence.
 Introduction to the contemporary music project (CMP) approach.
 Study of the theoretical systems and theoretical bibliography.